Space and the cartoon lullaby

 After enjoying a brief moment as an astronaut, I pull myself back inside the plane, and we begin our descent back to Earth.
 We are flying over a mountain range when the pilot calmly says:

 “Oh, dear.
 It looks as though we’re going to crash, you better put your seatbelt on.”

 I quickly fumble to click my seat belt into place… A car seat belt, because I’m now sat on white leather seats in the back of a luxury car, yet still flying over the mountains.
-I put my head between my knees and clasp my hands over the back of my head, and wait for the inevitable… Which doesn’t happen, as I wake up to the sound of the dick-heads outside.
+I put my head between my knees and clasp my hands over the back of my head, and wait for the inevitable.
+I wake up.

-Death is not something to fear in the dream world—if it doesn’t snap you back to reality, it usually transports you to another dream—so I was somewhat annoyed to be awoken from my adventures.
+Death is not something to fear in the dream world—if it doesn’t snap you back to reality, it usually transports you to another dream—so I was somewhat annoyed to wake from my adventures.

 The hypnagogic lullaby:

-I was awake while I experienced the following.
+I awoke in the middle of the night and, for a few minutes before falling back to sleep, I experienced the following.
 You could argue that I was actually asleep and it was all part of another dream, but I only saw it while my eyes were closed.
 I found it quite fascinating to open and close my eyes: while my eyes were open, I could see that I was laying in my bed in my dark bedroom; yet while my eyes were closed, I experienced this wonderful sight: